abcasada/Guides/docs/Hardlinks/Check-if-hardlinks-are-working.md

 - Red rectangle - Not Hardlinked
 - Green rectangle - Hardlinks
-- Blue rectangle - Folders/Directories you will need to go in to them to check if the files are hardlinked.
+- Blue rectangle - Folders/Directories you will need to go in to them to check if the files are hardlinked.*

+*Or you can use one of these:
+`ls -al -R` (list all files recursively)
+`find . -size +10000k -ls` (find all files recursively with size over the given value and list with `ls`.
+Good for just showing your media files to find any that are not hardlinked)

 ---